 The public policy rationale for the statute’s existence mirrors the concerns in footnote 18; there is an essential difference between criminal proceedings, or even general civil proceedings, on the one hand, and family court suits, on the other.

 In criminal matters, it is good policy for the public to be able to keep an eye on whether the State is abusing its power to prosecute an individual.
-A person found guilty of a crime has little legitimate right or expectation as to the conduct leading to the conviction, and the law already sets up a balance between public record, so people can be on notice of a criminal record, and the ability of a person to eventually seal and even expunge such a record.
+A person found guilty of a crime has little legitimate right or expectation of privacy as to the conduct leading to the conviction, and the law already sets up a balance between public record, so people can be on notice of a criminal record, and the ability of a person to eventually seal and even expunge such a record.

 In general tort or contract disputes, the general public has an interest in the actions of companies and entities whose actions may well affect the welfare of lots of people beyond the named parties.